tabitha-lee/CLASP/README.md

 # CLASP
-Implementation of this code can be see at:
+Implementation of this code can be see at: Lee, T., & Wang, Y. (2023).
+CLASP: CLustering of Atmospheric Satellite Products and its applications in feature detection of atmospheric trace gases.
+Journal of Geophysical Research: Atmospheres, 128, e2023JD038887. https://doi.org/10.1029/2023JD038887

 Citation of code: DOI 10.5281/zenodo.7709613